GuillermoIbanez/CV_Guillermo_Ibanez/README.md

   <h2>📋 Summary</h2>
   <p>
 <ul>
-<li>Passionate about sports with extensive professional experience in financial and data analytics.
+<li>Passionate about sports with professional experience in financial and data analytics.
 Strong foundation in transforming complex information into actionable insights using Python, SQL, Power BI, and Eikon.</li>

 <li>Experienced in monitoring diverse datasets to identify key trends, potential risks, and understand the impact of internal and external factors on business outcomes.</li>